yxuo/EspZilla/README.md

 The forked libraries I tested (`2022/04/08`) uses 4, 5 functions to do one simple FTP task.

-This project automated these little steps inside big final functions, like:sss
+This project automated these little steps inside big final functions, like

 * Upload/download binary;